EBay: 2000s

-In August 2004, eBay acquired 25% of the classified advertising website Craigslist for $32 million.
-Former disgruntled Craigslist executive Phillip Knowlton was the seller.
+In August 2004, eBay acquired 25% of the classified advertising website Craigslist from former Craigslist executive Phillip Knowlton for $32 million.
 In December 2004, eBay acquired Rent.com for $415 million.

 In March 2005, eBay launched Kijiji, a classified advertising website, in international markets.
 It launched in the United States in July 2007.
 In May 2005, eBay acquired Gumtree, a classified advertising website in the United Kingdom.
 In October 2005, eBay Inc. acquired Skype Technologies for $2.6 billion.

-ProStores was an e-commerce website hosting company owned by eBay.
-Formerly known as Kurant StoreSense, ProStores was acquired by eBay Inc. by the end of 2005 changing the name to ProStores by eBay.
-ProStores' feature set included simple wizard-driven website, e-commerce capabilities, site design tools and e-business management.
-Smaller merchants could also manage the entire process of posting and selling products on eBay using the ProStores interface.
+ProStores, formerly known as Kurant StoreSense, was acquired and renamed by eBay Inc. by the end of 2005.
+ProStores offered users simple wizard-driven websites, e-commerce capabilities, site design tools and e-business management.
+Smaller merchants could also manage the process of posting and selling products on eBay using the ProStores interface.
 It also offered inventory management, supplier communication and integration with Quickbooks and Dreamweaver. eBay announced on July 1, 2014, that support for the platform would end February 1, 2015.

 In February 2006, Intuit launched a web-based version of ItsDeductible, a donation tracking service, using data from eBay to help users assign a market value to the items they donate.